alicewy/alicewy.github.io/projects/project-1.md

  • You are so purrrty
  • You smell like kitty litter
  • How is your day going so far?

+Xerxes: It's a bit chilly don't you think?

+Character selection choices:

+ • You look like you're comfortable
+ • Definitely.
+The weather's really bipolar.
+ • I like the color of your fur.

 ```
-Depending on the player's selection, Xerxes' affection either raises, or decreases, and when it is high enough, the player is prompted to go on a date between two different dating locations.
+Depending on the player's selection, Xerxes' affection either raises, or decreases, and when it is high enough, the player is prompted to go on a date, with the option of two different dating locations.

+In one scene:

 <img class="ui centered middle image" src="../images/coffeeDate.png">